landonb629/AWS-solutions-architect-pro/storage/notes.md

 a single rule cannot transition to standard-IA or One zone IA and then to glacier classes within 30 days ( duration minimums )
 - cannot have a rule that moves data from standard to standard-IA or one zone-IA, and then to glacier all within 30 days
+- you cannot have a rule that trasfers from standard to s3-IA or one zone IA within 30 days
+- if an objects is stored on s3 standard, it cannot be transitioned to glacier unless it's a day after

 # S3 replication